-The University of Newcastle can proudly claim that it has graduated almost half the national total of Aboriginal and Torres Strait Islander doctors.
-There have been 53 graduates and today 21 students are enrolled in the medical program.
+We are proud to claim that we have graduated almost half the national total of Aboriginal and Torres Strait Islander doctors.
 The JMP dedicates up to 16 places each year for Aboriginal and Torres Strait Islander students across the University of Newcastle and the University of New England.